kocica/warehouse-manager/DP/README.md

 **Optimizer**:
 Tool which can optimize warehouse operations through finding the most fitting product allocation.
 There are 6 optimizers in total, which one of them is providing random searching and one of them implements Battista et al [1] approach.
-Others are implementations of evolutionary algorithms GA, DE, ABD and PSO redefined to discrete space to solve SLAP (storage location assignment problem).
+Others are implementations of evolutionary algorithms GA, DE, ABC and PSO redefined to discrete space to solve SLAP (storage location assignment problem).

  - `./whm_opt -o data/150_200/orders_train.xml -a data/150_200/articles.csv -l data/150_200/layout.xml -i data/150_200/locations.csv -O 1-6`